 Once the tools are installed on the Packaging Machine, the next step is to verify that the Layer is ready to finalize.
 At this point, any required post-installation processing needs to be completed.
 For example, a reboot may be required, or a Microsoft NGen process may need to complete.

-- If you are not logged into the Packaging Machine, remote login as the user who created the machine.
+- If you are not logged into the packaging machine, remote login using the account set up during OS layer creation.

 - Double-click the Shutdown For Finalize icon.
 A command line window displays messages detailing the layer verification process.